celestiaorg/nmt/docs/spec/nmt.md

    1) its namespace ID is the smallest namespace ID larger than `nID` and
    2) the namespace ID of the leaf to the left of it is smaller than `nID`.
 2) A regular Merkle inclusion proof for the said leaf to the tree root `T`.
+3) The hash of the said leaf denoted by `LeafHash`.

 Note that the proof only requires the hash of the leaf, not its underlying message.
 This is because the aim of the proof is to demonstrate the absence of `nID`.